 Virtual Users must have a device that can download and run the app.
 To use all the functionalities, as the notifications about the traveling time to a shop when the time is close to user’s turn, the device must have GPS turned on.

-Dispensers must have a screen to display the first available time slot for a ticket and to ask for confirmation.
-There must also be two clearly distinguishable buttons for accepting or declining tickets, as to allow for an easy interaction with the customers.
+Dispensers must have at least a screen to display the first available time slot for a ticket and to ask for confirmation.
+There must also be two clearly distinguishable buttons for accepting or declining tickets, as to allow for an easy interaction with the customers, there could be then other types of interface to provide more accessibility.

-The users of the system-to-be will have to interact with turnstiles in entrance and possibly in exit, in special cases documented above.
-In addition, the turnstiles will have a QR code scanner.
+The users of the system-to-be will have to interact with turnstiles gates in entrance and possibly in exit, in special cases documented above.
+In addition, the turnstiles gates will have a QR code scanner.

 The cash register will have a QR code scanner for all the users who are about to exit from the store.